hnikolov/pihdf_doc/details/utest.md

 pager: true
 ---

-Myframework promotes a test-driven design approach; It facilitates to a great extent the creation and execution of design module unit tests.
+`pyhdf` promotes a test-driven design approach; It facilitates to a great extent the creation and execution of design module unit tests.
 Below, we give details about the features and the usage of the testing facilities of `pyhdf`.
 {.lead}